On this page

 Step 6: Debug Network Requests

-Open DevTools → Network tab → filter by "Fetch/XHR".
+Open DevTools, go to the Network tab, and filter by "Fetch/XHR".
 Every API call your React app makes appears here.

 For each failed request, check:

-• Request headers — is Authorization header present?
-Correct format?
+• Request headers: is the Authorization header present and in the correct format?

-Tip: Click a request → "Copy as cURL" → paste in terminal.
-Reproduces the exact request outside the browser.
-If it works in terminal but fails in browser, CORS or auth header issue.
+Tip: Click a request and select "Copy as cURL", then paste it in the terminal.
+This reproduces the exact request outside the browser.
+If it works in the terminal but fails in the browser, the issue is CORS or an auth header.

 Step 7: Debug Custom Hooks